 I underline when moved to underline.
 I try not to overthink it; I want my subconscious involved.
 Sometimes, later, I see what I underlined and don’t know why but it’s interesting to try to reconstruct.

-Mainly, I underline—for all sorts of reasons (positive and negative), and I don’t distinguish between them.
+Mainly, I underline: for all sorts of reasons, positive or negative, and I don’t distinguish between them.
 Maybe I like, or dislike, how a particular sentiment is expressed or just how a line is written, or I stumble on a word I don’t know or something I want to learn more about or a description that perfectly encapsulates someone I know.
+Sometimes I use a ruler to underline, but I’ve learnt to embrace the tremulous squigliness of my lines.

 And that’s it, really.
 How do you read books?